Languages: English, French

 Isabelle Kirouac is an award-winning interdisciplinary choreographer, dance artist, acrobatic stilt walker and movement educator.
-She holds an MFA in Interdisciplinary Arts from Simon Fraser University, and taught as well as presented her artistic work in the Americas, Europe, the Middle East and West Africa.
-Isabelle has been teaching various movement practices and interdisciplinary arts to young people of all ages since 2004, often leading to the creation of performance work in collaboration with the students.
-She taught through the Vancouver International Children's Festival, Port Moody Arts Center, Still Moon Arts Society, Runaway Moon Theatre, Conseil Scolaire Francophone de la Colombie-Britannique, CCAFCB, Franco-Cultural Association of Yellowknife, Arcata Playhouse (USA), and more.
-Isabelle shares her artistic practice with students of all ages, working in an innovative, stimulating and non-competitive environment.
-As a movement educator, her approach is inspired by various techniques, including dance improvisation, contemporary dance, partner dance (Contact Improvisation), acrobatics, physical theater, site-specific installation, somatic practices, stilts and voice work.
-She offers students the opportunity to move together, create artistic material that respect their interests and their bodies, and develop new technical skills through play.
+She holds an MFA in Interdisciplinary Arts from Simon Fraser University, and presented her artistic work across Canada, the USA, Mexico and Europe.
+Isabelle has been teaching movement practices to young people of all ages since 2004, often leading to the creation of performance work in collaboration with the students.
+Her work is often guided by land-based practices and inspired by interspecies relationships.
+She shares her artistic practice in an innovative, stimulating and non-competitive environment.
+As a movement educator, her approach is inspired by dance improvisation, contemporary dance, partnering techniques (Contact Improvisation), acrobatics, physical theater, site-specific installation, somatic practices, stilt-walking and voice work.
+She offers students the opportunity to move together, create artistic material that respects their interests and their bodies, and develop new technical skills through play.
 Isabelle taught youth through the Dance Center, Vancouver International Children's Festival, Still Moon Arts Society, Association Franco-Yukonnaise, etc.